-Whether you received a dinner party invitation because nobody can resist your good stories, because you crack good jokes, or because there was nobody else to invite, who cares!
+Whether you received a dinner party invitation because nobody can resist your exceptional storytelling, because you crack good jokes, or because there was nobody else to invite, who cares!
 You scored an invite.
-What’s important is how you act and to be considerate, which starts with how you show up at the beginning of the night.
+What’s important is being a considerate guest, which starts with how you show up at the beginning of the night.

-Step 1: Assess Your Relationship With the Host
+Step 1: Determine Your Relationship With the Host

 Step 2: Plead Ignorance

 Gift-giving and exchanging are critical parts of many cultures.
 Sometimes people are just too polite to ask you to bring something, so they say, “oh nothing.”

 Be careful with this!

 My mom is Japanese, and I know first-hand that even when she says don’t bring anything, if you show up with nothing, she’ll resent you for it.
 When in doubt, go along with their game and say, “I know you said not to bring anything, but I can never come empty-handed.
 So, here you go.”

 Don’t annoy the host by bringing useless things (especially when they tell you there’s no need to bring anything) and try to avoid the following: